bergesinstitute/graf-method/book-4-unit-1.md

 3. She went to Albuquerque last week.
 4. We are watching TV.
 5. They are going to visit Mary on Sunday.
-6. When I was living in Spain, I would always eat dinner at my neighbor’s apartment.
+6. When I was living in Spain, I would always eat dinner at my neighbor's apartment.
 7. They used to be very nice.
 8. She lives in Brooklyn with James.
 9. They are studying at the library.